mooscaliaproject/pymoode/README.md

 e-mail: bruscalia12@gmail.com

 ## Acknowledgements
-To Julian Blank, the man who created the amazing structure of pymoo, making such a project possible.
+To Julian Blank, who created the amazing structure of pymoo, making such a project possible.

-To Esly Costa Junior, the man who made it possible in the first instance, who trusted in me from the start and guided me through this path of modeling and optimization.
+To Esly F. da Costa Junior, who made it possible all along, trusted in me from the start, and guided me through the path of modeling and optimization.